-If you have less than £100k of capital available to invest, either in equity or liquid funds, then building your own property portfolio will be pretty tough.
+If you have less than £100k of capital available to invest, either in equity or liquid funds, then building your property portfolio will be pretty tough.
 My guidance to anyone in that situation would be to start with another investment opportunity, perhaps a passive property option, that requires a much lower cash input to begin with and use that to build up your capital.

 You can make investments in property with £100k or less, but it would be difficult to build a successful property portfolio of your own because recycling capital is a key principle to getting the best return on investment.

-In order to be able to keep building your property business and taking advantage of opportunities that will give good cash flow and be solid medium and long-term investments, you do need a decent amount of operating capital.
+To be able to keep building your property business and taking advantage of opportunities that will give good cash flow and be solid medium and long-term investments, you do need a decent amount of operating capital.

 Don’t believe the hype…

 It’s so hard to get everything right in the beginning and property is very high-risk if you’re putting all your eggs into one basket in a business that’s new to you.
 And whatever you do, don’t believe the ‘no money down property millionaire’ hype, because that’s all it is, hype.
 I strongly disagree with the ‘get rich quick’ merchants in the property game, who profit from selling false hope to aspiring investors who have little or no cash.

 The more money you’ve got, the easier it is to invest in property, particularly in times of major market correction and threatening economic recession.
 Buying a property is all about timing, knowing your market and your area and understanding what you want to achieve with your investment.

 Putting a value on your time is also key, but also something that most people forget to do.
 In many property shows, the financial summary at the end misses out two critical factors:

 1. The opportunity/interest cost of the money used for deposit, refurbishment and fees.